Ayush1M/Dish-Counter-App/README.md

  * [Acknowledgment](#acknowledgment)

 # Overview of the Project
 The goal of the project is to count dishes.
-In a scenario where there is large function which requires n number of dishes to be used, and n number of dishes are used every hour.
-So this app will help to manage how many dishes have been taken in that particular hour and you can save the data too.The main focus is on Javascript concepts.
+In a scenario where there is large function where it's difficult to keep a track of dishes used.
+So this app will keep the record and you can save the data too.The main focus is on Javascript concepts.

 ### Goal of the Project
-* The Goal of this project is to count dishes in a large function where managing is difficult.
+* The Goal of this project is to keep the record of dishes where its difficult to manage like a large function.
 * To style the project with HTML and CSS.
 * To add a increment button to count dishes.
 * To add a save button to save the total number of dishes counted in a hour.